 3. Half Day Excursion to the Monastery of Sv Naum

 It is a half an hour drive from Ohrid Town to the Monastery which is very near the Albanian border.
-You could stop off on the way at Pestani, The Bay of Bones and Trpejca but they aren't anything special.
+You could stop off on the way at Pestani, the Bay of Bones and Trpejca but they aren't anything special.
 The Bay of Bones Museum looks like a tourist trap.

 There is a large car park at the monastery charging Eur 0.60 and there are toilets nearby for a similar small charge.